First, let’s do a quick comparison of three important sources for raising equity:

 If, and when, you do get through to a fund manager, his or her attention span will be short; you have to deliver your message quickly and clearly.
 What you need is an effective pitch (see sidebar).
 A good information memorandum is still essential to the process but it should not be used for the initial approach.

-Showing how your investors are going to make a return is key to landing a deal.
+Showing how your investors are going to make a return is key to raising equity.
 Similar to selling your company outright, you have to rationalize between what you wish for and what your company is really worth.
-The most common valuation methods are based on your recent historical results (few investors will consider forecasted future results) multiplied by a factor which takes into account similar transactions, your size, your growth potential, the sector, etc. In most cases, both parties come to similar valuations and if they don’t, independent 3 rd party valuations can help.
+The most common valuation methods are based on your recent historical results (few investors will consider forecasted future results) multiplied by a factor which takes into account similar transactions, your size, your growth potential, the sector, etc. In most cases, both parties come to similar valuations and if they don’t, independent 3rd party valuations can help.

 In order to avoid uncertainty, both parties should agree to pre-define the exit mechanism.
 Most often, it should mirror the entry mechanism by using the same multiple.
 Always keep in mind, however, that while a high valuation at the beginning can minimize dilution, the same value mechanism at exit can mean an expensive buy back or may restrict salability.